 Getting a credit card is not difficult these days but managing one can certainly be a daunting task.
 As a credit cardholder, you will need to make sure that you use the card sensibly so that you can pay off its balances without any difficulty and also improve your credit score in the process.

-Here are some tips that will help you in effectively managing your credit card.
+Here are some tips that will help you to effectively manage your credit card.

 These tips are both for people who already have a credit card, but have failed to manage it properly, and for those who have not yet used a credit card but are interested in applying for one.